An Attempt at Exhausting Oneself

 For week 5

-Prepare a 10-minute presentation outlining your research and experiments.
-You will need to present visual materials and/or coded prototypes illustrating your idea and discuss the next steps in your process.
+Prepare a 10-minute presentation on your research and experiments.
+Bring visual materials and/or coded prototypes and discuss your next steps.

 13:30